commfish/coastwide_sablefish_project/README.md

 I suggested using the Gross Earnings File (GEF) as the definitive source for statewide catch reconstructions based on the recommendation of J. Shriver.
 Column descriptions for GEF in data/catch/gross_earnings_file/GEF_Variable_Descriptions_Working_JShriver_2014_12_08.xlsx.
 Descriptions for ADFG management areas can be found in adfg_mgt_area_metadata_slarsen.shp.
 S. Larsen also helped me update some of the stat area NAs in Region 1 and 2, source file data/catch/gross_earnings_file/SJL_region2_statareas_districts

-I supplied three data files for catch:
+There are currently three "extra" data files for catch:

 1.  data/catch/gross_earnings_file/regions1n2_statewater_sablecatch_gef_1975_2016.csv -- Just catch in statewaters in Regions 1 and 2, which include the follow management areas: Northern Southeast Inside (NSEI), Southern Southeast Inside (SSEI), Prince William Sound (PWS), and Cook Inlet (CI).

 2.  data/catch/gross_earnings_file/allak_sablecatch_gef_1975_2016_CONFIDENTIAL.csv -- These are all records for sablefish from the GEF, in case Kari wants to use the GEF instead of a combination of AKFIN and GEF.

-3.  data/catch/nsei_historicalsablecatch_nosource_carlile_1907_2000.csv -- An interesting but undocumented time series of catch in Chatham Strait going back to 1907.
+3.  data/catch/nsei_historicalsablecatch_nosource_carlile_1907_2000.csv -- An interesting but undocumented time series of catch in Chatham Strait going back to 1907. *Used on Google Drive*

 ## Abundance index estimates (or absolute abundance) from survey, mark-recapture, or fishery data, by year, standardized if possible or noted as unstandardized if they aren’t.
 Biomass and abundance only available for Chatham Strait.